Learn all about property taxes in Collin County, TX, including important deadlines, payment methods, and tips to help lower your property tax burden.

 The Property Tax Assessment Process

 During the fiscal year (October 1, 2024, to September 30, 2025), Collin County commissioners voted to maintain a tax rate of $0.149 cents per $100 of a home's value.
-They also voted for no new revenue tax rate to counterbalance soaring property appraisals in Collin County.
+They also voted against a new revenue tax rate to counter soaring property appraisals in Collin County.

 To calculate your tax bill, multiply your property's appraised value, minus any homestead exemptions, by each applicable taxing entity's rate, and add the results.
 Alternatively, simplify the process by calculating your bill using our Collin County property tax calculator.